Spin $ 2 $ spectrum for marginal deformations of 4d $ \mathcal{N}=2 $ SCFTs: Concluding remarks

 \section{Concluding remarks}

 Before we conclude, a couple of remarks are in order.
 First of all, it is worthwhile to mention that the graviton spectrum does not receive any correction due to $ \mathcal{S} = 2 + \mathcal{O}(\gamma^2) $ at leading order in the deformation (see \eqref{3.18}).
 Therefore, at leading order, we have a nontrivial cancellation $ \mathcal{S} - 2 \sim 0$ like in the undeformed case \cite{Itsios:2019yzp}.
 This plays a crucial role while solving the graviton spectrum at leading order in the $ \gamma $- deformation.
+In the literature we analytically solve the graviton spectrum in the presence of $\gamma$-deformation under some specific choice of the quantum number $m = 0$.

 Finally, we would like comment on the dual spin 2 operator associated to the $ \mathcal{N}=1 $ superconformal quiver.
-As mentioned previously, the $ SU(2) $ charges of the original Gaiotto-Maldacena background are broken down to a single $ U(1) $ charge as result of the TsT transformation where the corresponding charge is identified as the quantum number $ q(=1) $ associated to the $ \xi $- isometry direction of the internal space.
-The remaining $ U(1) $ charge is identified as the quantum number $ m $ corresponding to the $ \beta $- isometry direction (see \eqref{ans}).
+As mentioned previously, the $ SU(2)_{\chi, \xi} $ charges of the original Gaiotto-Maldacena background are broken down to a single $ U(1)_{\xi} $ charge ($ q $) as a result of the $ \gamma $- deformation.
+The remaining $ U(1)_{\beta} $ charge ($ m $) is set to be zero.

-Notice that, the spin 2 operator that we are going to propose is associated to a dual superconformal quiver that is technically \emph{unbounded} (as a result of marginal deformations) unless we add flavour degrees of freedom.
-The spin 2 operator has a continuous spectrum whose dimension could be typically expressed in the form, $ \Delta = 4f(\lambda)+ Q $, where $ Q $ is the total $ U(1) $ charge and $ \lambda $ is some continuous parameter.
+Notice that, the spin 2 operator that we are going to propose is associated to a dual superconformal quiver that is \emph{unbounded} unless we add flavour degrees of freedom.
+The spin 2 operator has a continuous spectrum whose dimension could be typically expressed in the form, $ \Delta = 4f(\lambda, K)+ q $, where $ \lambda $ is some continuous parameter.

 The dual spin 2 operator can be constructed taking scalars ($ \phi^k $) from tensor multiplets (those also connect different vector multiplets and thereby carry color indices ($ k $)) and the gauge fields ($ A^I $) of the vector multiplet those are sourced due to the color D4 branes.
 The resulting operator could be schematically expressed as